Notice of Pre-AIA or AIA Status

 Election/Restrictions

-Applicant’s election of the invention of Group I (claims directed to methods comprising determining gene expression levels) in the reply filed on 07/30/2025 is acknowledged.
-Because applicant did not distinctly and specifically point out the supposed errors in the restriction requirement, the election has been treated as an election without traverse (MPEP § 818.01(a)).
+In the reply filed on 07/30/2025 Applicants elected the invention of Group I (claims directed to methods comprising determining gene expression levels); the election has been treated as an election without traverse (MPEP § 818.01(a)).

 The claim(s) recite(s) methods of determining a need for therapy and making a diagnosis of tuberculosis where the determinations and diagnoses are based on measured gene expression levels.
 The claims are thus directed to abstract ideas that are a mental process of evaluating data and information to reach a conclusion (e.g.: see MPEP 2106.04(a)(2)(III)).
 Additionally, the claims includes steps of calculating a score (e.g.: step a) of claim 3) and a value (e.g.: step b) of claim 3) using determined gene expression levels, which mathematical calculations (e.g.: see MPEP 2106.04(a)(2)(I)(C)).
 Furthermore, where the claims are directed to the asserted association between gene expression levels and tuberculosis infection status, or treatment response, such an association is a natural phenomenon (e.g.: see MPEP 2106.04(b)(I))

-The judicial exceptions of the claims are not integrated into a practical application because there are no practical steps dependent upon the outcome or results of the calculating and determining.
-The claims end with the mental conclusion of determining the end of therapy or the status of tuberculosis infection.
+The judicial exceptions of the claims are not integrated into a practical application because the claims encompass methods in which no practical steps are performed that are dependent upon the outcome or results of the calculating and determining.

 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the practical steps of the claims are the typical data gathering steps related to gene expression in a subject with tuberculosis infection.
 The steps, recited at a high level of generality (e.g.: determining in a sample of saif individual an expression level of each of six genes) are well understood, routine and conventional in the related art.
 See for example the insntat specification at page 19 which teaches that the analysis of RNA expression was performed using the commercially available human 4 x 44K V2 gene expression array from Agilent.
 And Guerra-Laso et al (2015) which teaches microarray analysis of RNA obtained from tuberculosis infected cells using Whole Human Genome Microarray 4 x 44K v2, an Agilent array for the detection of containing 41,000+ unique human genes and transcripts.